In Vivo brings you the stories of the fascinating scholars and researchers that give the University of Connecticut life.

 A great Podcast for UConn Alumni, current students or anyone interested in what different departments at a large college campus have to offer.
 As a biology major at UConn it was so refreshing to learn about what professors in a wide variety of departments do at UConn.
 A great podcast for those who love to learn and are curious about what others do in the world around them.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to In Vivo and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for In Vivo.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to In Vivo and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for In Vivo from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for In Vivo from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.